A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Empirical observations

-Despite the fact that all \textsc{abc} approaches use a sufficient summary statistic (the identity function), our results demonstrate that this alone is no guarantee for conservative posterior approximations.
-In fact, using a sufficient summary statistic with $\epsilon > 0$ does not always correspond to conservative approximations.
+Despite the fact that all \textsc{abc} approaches use a sufficient summary statistic (by definition, the identity function), our results demonstrate that this alone is no guarantee for conservative posterior approximations.
+In fact, using a sufficient summary statistic with $\epsilon > 0$ does not always correspond to conservative approximations either.
 In such cases, \textsc{abc} accepts samples with larger distances, permitting the procedure to shift the mass of the approximated posterior elsewhere.
 In addition, a limited number of posterior samples can negatively affect the quality of the credible regions, e.g., when approximating the posterior density function with kernel density estimation.
-Both cases could cause the observed behaviour.
-Scientific applications should therefore be cautious.
-Even though a handcrafted, albeit sufficient, summary statistic provides some insight into the approximated posterior, it does not imply that \textsc{abc} approximations are conservative whenever $\epsilon > 0$.
+Both cases can cause the observed behaviour. \textsc{abc} should therefore be applied with caution to scientific applications.
+Even though a handcrafted, albeit sufficient, summary statistic provides some insight into the approximated posterior, it does not imply that \textsc{abc} approximations are conservative whenever the threshold $\epsilon > 0$.

-In Figure \ref{fig:coverage_ensemble} we observe that the empirical expected coverage probability of ensemble models is consistently larger than the empirical expected coverage probability of the expected individual posterior estimator.
-Current applications of simulation-based inference can therefore rely on ensembling to build more conservative posterior estimators.
-However, the ensemble model can still be non-conservative.
+In Figure \ref{fig:coverage_ensemble}, we observe that the expected coverage probability of deep ensemble models is consistently larger than the expected coverage probability of an individual posterior estimator. \textbf{This highlights the fact that ensembling constitutes an immediately applicable and easy way to mitigate the overconfidence issue and build more reliable posterior estimators}.
+However, the deep ensemble model can still be non-conservative.
 We hypothesize that the increase in coverage is linked to the added uncertainty captured by the ensemble model, leading to inflated credible regions.
-In fact, individual estimators only capture data uncertainty, while an ensemble is expected to capture \emph{part} of the model uncertainty as well.
+In fact, individual estimators only capture data uncertainty, while an ensemble is expected to partially capture the epistemic uncertainty as well.
 Surprisingly, we find that ensembles built using bagging do not always produce higher coverage than individual models while they should also capture part of the epistemic uncertainty.
-Although a deeper understanding of this effect is required, this behaviour could be explained by the fact that bagging reduces the effective dataset size used to train each member of the ensemble.
+We could potentially attribute this behaviour to the reduced effective dataset size used to train each member of the ensemble.
 Appendix \ref{sec:additional_results} shows a positive effect with respect to ensemble size.